 - Rosita Boland can be contacted at email@example.com

-- This article was edited on Sunday, May 6th.
-It had previously stated that Bishop Colm O’Reilly had resigned as the Bishop of Ardagh and Clonmacnoise in July 2013.
-The Catholic Communications Office has pointed out that Bishop O’Reilly retired in 2013.
+- This article was edited on May 6th, 2018.
+It had previously stated that Bishop Colm O’Reilly had resigned as bishop of Ardagh and Clonmacnoise in July 2013.
+The Catholic Communications Office has pointed out that Bishop O’Reilly retired in 2013